 Legal, human rights and gender assessments or audits can help identify how a country’s laws, regulations, policies and practices support or hamper access to health care services.

 Engagement scans provide further information on the opportunities for engaging in law and policy review and reform advocacy and strategic litigation.
 Programmatic responses should build on this information to ensure a holistic response that works at these various levels.
 See Identifying Barriers for more information on conducting multi-stakeholder and participatory legal, human rights and gender assessments and developing engagement scans for health and human rights.

 Global Commission on HIV and the Law

-On behalf of the Joint United Nations Programme on HIV/AIDS (UNAIDS) family, UNDP established an independent Global Commission on HIV and the Law in June 2010 to examine the impact of law on HIV responses and to catalyse country level action for legal environments that protect human rights and halt and reverse HIV.
+On behalf of the Joint United Nations Programme on HIV/AIDS (UNAIDS) family, UNDP established an independent Global Commission on HIV (GCHL) and the Law in June 2010 to examine the impact of law on HIV responses and to catalyse country level action for legal environments that protect human rights and halt and reverse HIV.